cryostatio/cryostat-legacy/HTTP_API.md

     attributes `"name"`, `"matchExpression"`, and `"eventSpecifier"` must be provided.

     `"name"`: the name of this rule definition.
-This must be unique.
+This must be unique, except in the case of "archiver rules" (see `eventSpecifier` below).
 This name will also be used to generate the name of the associated recordings.

     `"matchExpression"`: a string expression used to determine which target JVMs this rule will apply to.
 The expression has a variable named `target` in